SafdarJamal/vanilla-preact/README.md

 npm install http-server -g
 ```

-This will install `http-server` globally so that it may be run from the command line.
+This will install `http-server` globally so that it may be run from the command line anywhere.

 ```
 cd src